karmab/kcli/doc/index.rst

    content data directly or from specified origin
 -  *insecure* (optional) Handles all the ssh option details so you dont get any warnings about man in the middle
--  *host* (optional) Allows you to create the vm on a specific client, provided you used kcli -C host1,host2,… or use kcli -C all.
+-  *host* (optional) Allows you to create the vm on a specific client.
    This field is not used for other types like network, so expect to use this in relatively simple plans only
 -  *base* (optional) Allows you to point to a parent profile so that values are taken from parent when not found in the current profile.
    Scripts and commands are rather concatenated between default, father